-The Thunder 215 is a synergic unit which incorporates on screen recommendations for the type of gas needed for each process.
+The Cyclone 263Pi is a synergic welder which incorporates on screen recommendations for the type of gas needed for each process.
 The MIG gas recommended may change due to the settings of the unit.
-This recommendation change occurs when the wire settings cross over into the spray arc range when C25 (Steel) is selected on the panel.
-This is not an absolute guide.
-But it is based off of general accepted standards and thresholds.
-When this change occurs, the numbers will also change to yellow to reflect the process limit has been reached and to achieve best performance the gas should be changed.
-If the gas is not changed, performance will begin to become erratic as the spray threshold is reached and surpassed.
-Even with the proper gas selected welding performance may become erratic as the limit of the wire to handle the volt and amps applied to it is exceeded.
+This change occurs when the wire settings cross over into the spray arc range when C25 (Steel) is selected on the panel.
+Keep in mind this is not an absolute guide, but is based off of generally accepted industry accepted thresholds.
+When the gas change recommendation occurs, the main display numbers will change to yellow to reflect the process limit has been reached.
+If the gas is not changed, arc performance will begin to become increasingly erratic as the spray threshold is reached or surpassed.